Artificial gravity: Simulating lunar gravity

-Neutral buoyancy in a pool is not weightlessness, since the balance organs in the inner ear still sense the up-down direction of gravity.
-Also, there is a significant amount of drag presented by water.
-Generally, drag effects are minimized by doing tasks slowly in the water.
-Another difference between neutral buoyancy simulation in a pool and actual EVA during spaceflight is that the temperature of the pool and the lighting conditions are maintained constant.
+Graviton control or generator

 Speculative or fictional mechanisms

 In science fiction, artificial gravity (or cancellation of gravity) or "paragravity" is sometimes present in spacecraft that are neither rotating nor accelerating.
-At present, there is no confirmed technique as such that can simulate gravity other than actual mass or acceleration.
+At present, there is no confirmed technique as such that can simulate gravity other than actual rotation or acceleration.
 There have been many claims over the years of such a device.
-Eugene Podkletnov, a Russian engineer, has claimed since the early 1990s to have made such a device consisting of a spinning superconductor producing a powerful "gravitomagnetic field", but there has been no verification or even negative results from third parties.
+Eugene Podkletnov, a Russian engineer, has claimed since the early 1990s to have made such a device consisting of a spinning superconductor producing a powerful "gravitomagnetic field."
 In 2006, a research group funded by ESA claimed to have created a similar device that demonstrated positive results for the production of gravitomagnetism, although it produced only 0.0001 g.
-This result has not been replicated.